What Is Breast Lift?

 At RG Aesthetics, we take the utmost care to explain the procedure and provide complete consultation to breast lift surgery aspirants.
 This helps them to understand the intricacies of the surgery.
 During the dis-cussion, the surgeon will also understand your goals and ambitions related to the procedure and give you an honest and complete picture.
-The final word is offered only after evaluating your overall health and breast condition.

 Breast Lift Best Results / Before & After

 This 36 years old IT professional had sagging breasts after her second kid.
 She visited us after she finished breast feeding her child and we did for her short scar breast lift surgery (mastopexy)

 This 38 year young lady is mother of two and visited us to lift her sagging breasts after her breast feeding was completed